joshweir/scraypa/README.md

 # Scraypa (in development - not ready to be used)

-Scrape web content with configuration options including:
+A Ruby gem to scrape web content with configuration options including:

 1. [Javscript support](#javascript-support)
 2. [The Onion Router (Tor)](#tor)